 Again, NETG applauds the voters for selecting David Burke Prime as an outstanding high-end restaurant.
 It has everything you’d find in the best eateries in Las Vegas.

 BEST BUFFET – Mohegan’s Sunrise Buffet is just the best, ’nuff said.

 BEST VIDEO POKER – Mohegan Sun is the only New England Casino to offer full pay VP – Jacks or Better – at the quarter level up.
-As long as they offer it, the Sun will continue to be the best VP in New England.
+If they offer it, the Sun will continue to be the best VP in New England.
 We know from experience at their other properties that Wynn & MGM will never offer Full Pay VP, rarely even at $1 levels.
 So, this award may be good through 2020.
 Decent VP paytables can be found at Plainridge Park and Foxwoods.

 BEST PLAYERS CLUB

 Even with changes, Foxwoods continues to lag behind Mohegan Sun.
-MLife at MGM Springfield could be a big players club in the coming years with properties on both east & west coast – especially access to Las Vegas Strip properties.
+MLife at MGM Springfield could be a big players club in the coming years with properties on both the east & west coast – especially access to Las Vegas Strip properties.